KishorJena/react-snackbars-stack/README.md

 - [ ] Filled icons option
 - [ ] Custom theming support
 - [ ] Custom transitions

+**Purpose:** Created for personal use due to Notistack's outdated dependencies causing deployment issues.
+Published for anyone seeking an alternative to Notistack (though this package is not superior to Notistack).

 ## Connect with Us